-No one really wants ants in their kitchen, but from their perspective — there really couldn’t be a cozier place to call home.
-It’s all a matter of understanding their point of view.
+Your kitchen should be an ant-free zone.
+From an ant’s perspective, there really couldn’t be a cozier place to call home.
+Understanding their point of view will help you get rid of ants.
 Imagine for a moment that an ant could tell you her favorite food, or how she always seems to know where to find your stash of sweets.
-It would be so easy to keep them out of your kitchen if only you knew what made it so attractive.
-Since pavement ants are common kitchen invaders, we’ve done the imagining for you, and profiled this pest so you can know the best way to keep them out.
+Keeping them out of your kitchen would be so much easier if you only knew what made it so attractive.
+Since pavement ants are common kitchen invaders, we’ve done the imagining for you.
+We’ve profiled this pest so you can know the best way to keep them out.

 - Junk food — I work out so much, I can eat whatever I want, and I totally do.
 Leftover take-out, the sticky sweet soda that was spilled on the floor, cake crumbs and crushed potato chips.
 I like it all!